Spring Forward 2019 Session Descriptions

 Registration for Free Support Groups now OPEN

-Stronger Together peer support groups for youth and young adults ages 14- 22 and peer support groups for parents and caregivers return in October 2018.
-Groups are facilitated by clinical professionals.
+Our 2018-19 Stronger Together peer support groups for youth and young adults ages 14 – 22 and peer support groups for parents and caregivers are underway.
+These open enrollment groups are facilitated by clinical professionals, and run through May 2019.
 Participation is free and pizza dinner is served.
 Register now!READ MORE

 Trauma Videos and Fact Sheets now available!